GSA/challenges-and-prizes/pages/cm-user-guide/challenge-listing-data-fields.md

     <h3>Section 1: General Information</h3>
     <strong>Challenge managers</strong>
-The person who initially creates the challenge will automatically be listed as the challenge manager.
+<p>The person who initially creates the challenge will automatically be listed as the challenge manager.
 For Challenge.Gov team and system administration use only.
 This does not display on the public site.
 See the Add Challenge Managers page of the Challenge Manager User Guide to add additional challenge managers.</p><br>

 <strong>Challenge manager of record</strong>
 <p>Provide the name of the challenge manager.
 For Challenge.Gov team use only.
 This does not display on the public site.</p><br>